mahboob1/spotapi/README.md

 Run the spotapi application from project root directory run : mvn spring-boot:run This will start the rest service in localhost at 5000 and can be accesses by swagger ui or postman.

 At startup the application reads the rates json file in command line runner to a singleton java class.
+In application.yml json.path is  C:\\datafile\\rates.json, so the initial rates.json should be placed in the specified location.

 1. Swagger UI provided:
 http://localhost:5000/swagger-ui.html